 On September 26, 2019 we adopted the BrainsWay Ltd. Amended and Restated 2019 Share Incentive Plan, which was approved by our shareholders on January 13, 2020.
-The Plan provides for the granting of Ordinary Shares, ADSs, stock options under various tax regimes in Israel and the U.S., restricted shares, restricted share units (RSUs), and other share-based awards to employees, officers, directors, and/or other service providers, including advisors of the Company, and/or of its subsidiaries, and/or affiliated companies of the Company.
-The same number of our Ordinary Shares are available for issuance as awards under the 2019 as were available under the 2014 plan as of the effective date of the 2019 plan, and the 2014 plan continues to govern the terms of awards issued thereunder prior to the effective date of the 2019 plan.
+The 2019 Plan provides for the granting of Ordinary Shares, ADSs, stock options under various tax regimes in Israel and the U.S., restricted shares, restricted share units (RSUs), and other share-based awards to employees, officers, directors, and/or other service providers, including advisors of the Company, and/or of its subsidiaries, and/or affiliated companies of the Company.
+The same number of our Ordinary Shares are available for issuance as awards under the 2019 Plan as were available under the 2014 Plan as of the effective date of the 2019 Plan, and the 2014 Plan continues to govern the terms of awards issued thereunder prior to the effective date of the 2019 Plan.

-Under the Plan, as amended and restated, we may issue options to purchase up to 3,626,200 of our Ordinary Shares.
-As of December 31, 2021, options to purchase 1,460,983 Ordinary Shares, at a weighted average exercise price of \$4.62 per share, and 559,530 unvested restricted share units (RSUs) were outstanding.
-The equity pool under the Plan is subject to adjustment if particular capital changes affect our share capital or such other number as our board of directors may determine from time to time.
-Ordinary shares subject to outstanding awards under the Plan that subsequently expire, are cancelled, forfeited, repurchased or terminated for any reason before being exercised will be automatically, and without any further action, returned to the "pool" of reserved shares and will again be available for grant under the Plan.
+Under the 2019 Plan, we may issue options to purchase up to 3,626,200 of our Ordinary Shares.
+As of December 31, 2023, options to purchase 1,123,000 Ordinary Shares, at a weighted average exercise price of \$1.48 per share, and 269,638 unvested restricted share units (RSUs) were outstanding.
+The equity pool under the 2019 Plan is subject to adjustment if particular capital changes affect our share capital or such other number as our board of directors may determine from time to time.
+Ordinary shares subject to outstanding awards under the 2019 Plan that subsequently expire, are cancelled, forfeited, repurchased or terminated for any reason before being exercised will be automatically, and without any further action, returned to the "pool" of reserved shares and will again be available for grant under the 2019 Plan.

-The equity pool under the Plan is subject to adjustment if particular capital changes affect our share capital or such other number as our board of directors may determine from time to time.
-Ordinary shares subject to outstanding awards under the Plan that subsequently expire, are cancelled, forfeited, repurchased or terminated for any reason before being exercised will be automatically, and without any further action, returned to the "pool" of reserved shares and will again be available for grant under the Plan.
+The equity pool under the 2019 Plan is subject to adjustment if particular capital changes affect our share capital or such other number as our board of directors may determine from time to time.
+Ordinary shares subject to outstanding awards under the 2019 Plan that subsequently expire, are cancelled, forfeited, repurchased or terminated for any reason before being exercised will be automatically, and without any further action, returned to the "pool" of reserved shares and will again be available for grant under the 2019 Plan.

-A stock option is the right to purchase a specified number of Ordinary Shares in the future at a specified exercise price and subject to the other terms and conditions specified in the option agreement and the Plan.
-The exercise price of each stock option granted under the Plan will be determined in accordance with the limitations set forth under the Plan.
-The exercise price of any stock options granted under the Plan may be paid in cash, through "cashless exercise" mechanism or any other method that may be approved by our compensation committee, which may include procedures for cashless exercise.
+A stock option is the right to purchase a specified number of Ordinary Shares in the future at a specified exercise price and subject to the other terms and conditions specified in the option agreement and the 2019 Plan.
+The exercise price of each stock option granted under the 2019 Plan will be determined in accordance with the limitations set forth under the 2019 Plan.
+The exercise price of any stock options granted under the 2019 Plan may be paid in cash, through "cashless exercise" mechanism or any other method that may be approved by our compensation committee, which may include procedures for cashless exercise.

-Our compensation committee may also grant, or recommend that our board of directors' grant, other forms of equity incentive awards under the Plan, such as restricted shares, restricted share units (RSUs), and other forms of share-based compensation.
+Our compensation committee may also grant, or recommend that our board of directors' grant, other forms of equity incentive awards under the 2019 Plan, such as restricted shares, restricted share units (RSUs), and other forms of share-based compensation.